sagecodes/make-a-wildlife-object-detector/README.md

 for your application.

-For me I'm exporting as VOC pascal which exports the images and matching XML annotations of boudning boxes for each images.
+For me I'm exporting as VOC pascal which exports the images and matching XML annotations of bounding boxes for each images.

 - goose1.jpg
 - goose1.xml